Umbraphobia/mysthaln/collections/_kingdoms/drenvold.md

 ## **Demographics**

 Of Drenvold’s ~160,000 people, **Thaldrim** make up the vast majority.
-Small communities of Humans and Draenfyr dwell in the larger ports as traders, scribes, or shipwrights.
+Small communities of Humans and Iskaryn dwell in the larger ports as traders, scribes, or shipwrights.

 Society is built around **Crews**, kinbound groups led by a **Captain-Smith** who commands both forge and warship.
 Each Crew pledges allegiance to a specific Seahearth and, by extension, to the High Thane.
 During times of great danger, all Crews assemble beneath the **Deep Banner**, the ancient hammer-and-wave sigil of Drenmir.